django/code-of-conduct/reports.md

 ### Initial response

 We aim to provide the initial response and acknowledgement of the received report ideally within couple of hours, or half a day.
+The conduct@djangoproject.com address should be copied on all communications.

 If the response requires a decision, we should send an acknowledgement of the report to make sure the report is informed we're working on it, and not ignoring it: